-National Defence Disability and Death Benefits Toll-free: 1-866-522-2122
+National Defence Disability and Death Benefits

 For more information about survivor benefits, please see the finances section of this guide.

 Income taxes

 As an executor, you must complete an income tax form for the deceased.
 You can contact your local tax services office for more information and assistance.